statamic/Theme-Kindling/README.md

 ## Installing
 1. Download the zip file (or clone via git) and unzip it or clone the repo into `/themes/`.
 2. Name the folder whatever you want.
-3. Rename the `/css/kindling.css` and `/js/kindling.js` files to match the theme name.
+3. Rename the `/scss/kindling.scss`, `/css/kindling.css`, `/js/kindling.js` files to match the theme name.
 4. Enjoy.

 ## Purpose